-A solid half-day walk to the top of an extinct volcano and Aboriginal cultural site.
+The Mt Dromedary walk is a solid half-day hike to the top of an extinct volcano, which passes by an Aboriginal cultural site.

 After entering park, the track gets a bit steeper and rougher – but remains a 4WD track that is mostly in shade, with pockets of rain forest.
 After about 3.5km there’s a good view through the trees towards Wallaga Lake and the coast (photo below): this is the best view you’ll get on the entire walk.
 Many birds can be seen and heard – binoculars and/or a telephoto lens would be useful (I had to leave behind my long lens to make space for my son’s chocolate supply…)